hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 - CEK is a random byte sequence of keysize length whereby keysize corresponds to the size of the indicated symmetric encryption algorithm.
-For example, AES-128-GCM requires a 16 byte key.
-The CEK would therefore be 16 bytes long.
+For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

 - 'recipient_public_key' represents the public key of the recipient.

-- 'info' is a data structure described below used as input to the key derivation internal to the HPKE algorithm.
-In addition to the constant prefix, the COSE_KDF_Context structure is used.
+- 'info' is a data structure used as input to the key derivation operation internal to the HPKE algorithm.
 The 'COSE_KDF_Context' structure is detailed in {{cddl-cose-kdf}}.

-The result of the above-described operation is the encrypted CEK (denoted as ciphertext in {{hpke-encryption}}) and the HPKE encapsulated key (i.e., the ephemeral ECDH public key of the sender in variable 'enc').
+The result of the above-described operation is the encrypted CEK (referred to as encCEK in {{hpke-encryption}}) and the HPKE encapsulated key (i.e., the ephemeral ECDH public key of the sender in variable 'enc').

 This specification re-uses the context information structure defined in
-{{RFC8152}}, which is repeated here for easier readability.
+{{RFC8152}} for use with the HPKE algorithm inside the info structure, which is repeated in {{cddl-cose-kdf }} for easier readability.

 ~~~
    PartyInfo = (